brkrishna/trading/trading/README.md

   Example: `--limit 5`

 - --refresh-cache
-  Force re-download of symbol historical data and overwrite local CSV cache.
+  Force re-download of symbol historical data and overwrite cached data in SQLite database.
   Use this when you want fresh data regardless of cache age.

 - --cache-freshness SECONDS
   Override the default cache freshness window (default 86400 seconds / 24 hours).
-If a cached CSV is younger than this value it will be used instead of re-downloading.
+If cached data is younger than this value it will be used instead of re-downloading.
   Example: `--cache-freshness 3600` (1 hour)

 Examples